Below is the official list of the top 35 nominees for the 2016 International Gymnast Magazine Gymnast of the Year!

 Emma is 12 years old and in the 7th grade.
 She is training level 10 at Azarian Gymnastics.
 She competed level 9 last year in addition to qualifying HOPES.
 She had a great level 9 season qualifying to Region 1 Westerns Championships where she placed 2AA while also winning both Beam and Bars.
 She also qualified both compulsory and optionals at the Desert Lights Fiesta Bowl.
 Unfortunately due to an injury she was unable to attend the Hopes Classic.
 Thank you for nominating me in the Top 100 for Gymnast of the Year!

-Kendall started gymnastics when she was just 3 years old.
-She was participating in a ballet class and her instructor quickly pointed out that ballet was not likely in Kendall's future (since she was upside down most of the time in class).
+Kendall started gymnastics when she was 3.5 years old.
+She was in ballet and her instructor quickly pointed out that ballet was not likely in Kendall's future (since she was upside down most of the time in class).
 She recommended gymnastics.
-Based on her recommendation, we enrolled Kendall in a gymnastics after school program sponsored by Infinite Bounds.
+Based on that recommendation, we enrolled Kendall in a gymnastics after school program sponsored by Infinite Bounds.
 Shortly thereafter Kendall was asked to join a "pre-team".
 As Kendall's passion for the sport grew she learned about Kurt Thomas Gymnastics.
-We loved the gym and their approach to training and she joined the KT team as a Level 3 gymnast.
+We loved the gym and their approach to training.
+She joined the KT team as a Level 3 gymnast.
 She quickly progressed through levels 4-7 between 2013 - 2015.
 Kendall was Level 8 Texas State All Around Champion in 2015-2016.
 She broke her ankle in December of 2016 and was unable to compete most of the 2016-2017 season but, she petitioned to compete at Regionals and after only four weeks back she was able to place 14th AA, qualifying for Westerns, and then place 8th AA at Westerns.
 2017-2018 was a breakout year.
 Competing Level 9, Kendall placed 1st AA in 4 of 6 regular season meets including Chows Challenge and the Biles Invitational.
-Plus she won 1st AA at Texas State, 2nd AA at Regionals and 1st AA at Western Championships for a total of 6 of 9 1st place AA titles.
+Plus, she won 1st AA at Texas State, 2nd AA at Regionals and 1st AA at Western Championships for a total of 6 of 9 1st place AA titles.

 Lauren was 3 years old when she started gymnastics, and quickly found her passion in gymnastics.
 During the 2008 Summer Olympics, she was glued to the TV, wearing a USA leotard, and singing the national anthem during Shawn Johnson's gold medal performance.
 Just a year later, she met Shawn at the 2009 Visa Championships.
 She began competing as a Level 4 just after she turned 6.
 She advanced through the JO levels each year.
 In 2013, she began attending the US Women's Team Developmental Camps at the Karolyi Ranch.
 She qualified as a HOPES elite in 2014, and attended the 2014 Secret Challenge in Chicago, where she earned 2nd place on beam.
 She continues to train for elite competitions, and hopes that someday she will wear the red, white and blue and compete for the United States in international competitions.
 When not in the gym or attending home school co-op with her friends, Lauren enjoys arts and crafts, pop music, hiking and biking outside and playing with her Bengal cat, Zeus, and Labradoodle puppy, Athena.